The table of contents be found here.

 Early Lobato Basalt flow.
 36 5.958N 106 8.391W

 phenocrysts of (probably) augite and plagioclase, with oxidized

 spots that were probably olivine.
 The very dark color suggests

-I introduced basalt in the first chapter of this book, but now that our story has arrived at the time of the Lobato Formation, it's time to look at this variety of igneous rock more closely.
+I introduced basalt in the first chapter of this book, but it's

 Magma more enriched in silica forms basaltic andesite, while

-magma poorer in silica forms picrobasalt.
-Magma more enriched in
+magma poorer in silica (which is rare) forms picrobasalt.
+Magma

-alkali metals forms trachybasalt.
-Most basalt is relatively "dry",
+more enriched in alkali metals forms trachybasalt.
+Most basaltic

 Basalt consists mostly of plagioclase feldspar and pyroxenes.
-There are often a few small phenocrysts, and these are used to further classify basalts.
+There are often a few small phenocrysts visible in a sample, and these are used to further classify basalts.
 Most of the basalt of the Lobato Mesa Formation is olivine basalt.
-The Lobato Mesa Formation also contains a few flows of quartz basalt and plagioclase basalt (the latter containing phenocrysts of plagioclase in addition to the plagioclase in the ground mass.)
+The Lobato Formation also contains a few flows of quartz basalt and plagioclase basalt, the latter containing phenocrysts of plagioclase in addition to the plagioclase in the ground mass.

 Because of its relatively low silica content, basalt lava is low in viscosity, having about the consistency of ketchup.
-It tends to flow away from the eruption center rather than piling up as a steep mountain.
+It tends to flow away from the eruption center rather than piling up to form a steep mountain.